checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 have to be followed for the other sub-phase.

-1. Create a new branch, called `release_12.x`, from the `master` branch in the `checkedc-clang` repository.
+1. Create a new branch, called `release_12.x`, from the `master` branch in the `checkedc-llvm-project` repository.
 If the branch already exists, then merge the `master` branch into it.
 Resolve merge conflicts and test failures if any.
 ```
     git checkout -b release_12.x master